-Students interested in a career as a secondary school Physical Education (P.E.) teacher can follow their Bachelor of Sport Coaching degree with the one-year Graduate Diploma in Teaching and Learning (Secondary) to become qualified as an Aotearoa New Zealand teacher.
+If you are interested in a career as a secondary school Physical Education (P.E.) teacher, you can follow your degree with the one-year Graduate Diploma in Teaching and Learning to become qualified as an Aotearoa New Zealand teacher.

 The BSpC degree gives students a strong grounding in transferable career skills which are highly valued in the workforce, including leadership, communication, motivation, and teamwork.

 Combined with a recognised teaching qualification, physical education opens up career opportunities nationally and internationally.
 You will gain transferrable skills that enable you to work in a range of jobs including primary and secondary teaching, education management, policy and planning, sports and recreation, community health, local government, and sport development and coaching.

 Find out more about what you can do with a degree in Sport Coaching.

 Level 3, Rehua building – see campus maps

 Te Kaupeka Oranga | Faculty of Health

 Te Whare Wānanga o Waitaha | University of Canterbury